Derek214/MTGDiscordBot/README.md

 - editdeck
         Edit decks within the database if you are the deck creator
 - deletedeck
-        Deletes deck within the database if you are the owner. \n
+        Deletes deck within the database if you are the owner.